 Edi and Flo both giggled.

 Michael came to the door, telling us not to bother him, when he saw Robby and his whole gang.
-When he saw me, he lit up like the Roman candle he was.
+Then he saw me.
+He lit up like the Roman candle he was.

 “Tim.
 You’ve returned.
 Wanna jam?” as he led us into the music room.
 This was one of my happy places.
 I picked up an electric guitar for the first time in months.
 It was badly out of tune, which I set about fixing.

 Vic came over, “Ur gonna play wid ur ol’ band?”